Odds to Win the British Open 2019

 British Open Top 20 Finish

 The easiest and most common bet at The Open is the Top 20 Finish.
-While odds for the outright market are in excess of +800 per player and a total long shot, you'll get reasonable odds in this category.
-All you need to do here is find a player who consistently comes close to winning tournaments, and you should be in for a pay day.
+While odds for the outright market are usually in excess of (9.00) per player they can be tough to call.
+Bettors receive lower prices, on far less players, in this category.
+Find golfers who are consistently in contention and you should be in for a pay day.
+Odds should be posted by the middle of June for the tables below.

 British Open Top European Odds